 … Bismillah, al-Rahman, al-Rahim (In the name of Allah, the Compassionate, the Merciful).
 [Que’an]

-… “He felt that for the first time in his life he was experiencing the universe for what it really is–an unfathomable, mystery, a divine play of energy.”
-[The Holotropic Mind, Stanislav Grof, M.D. p 35]
+… “He felt that for the first time in his life he was experiencing the universe for what it really is—an unfathomable, mystery, a divine play of energy.”
+Stanislav Grof, MD, The Holotropic Mind, p.
+35

-I have come recently to a comprehension of God which (not Who) is a generative genius and an ordering, and even a disordering principle (think of galaxies crashing together and the mysterious underworld of quantum mechanics).
-I say “which” and not “Who or He nor She” because these gender terms describe this genius anthropomorphically.
-In my opinion, to assign gender to God is too much description of something that is ultimately mysterious.
-In line with this conclusion, as to whether God is providential or propitious, I doubt as this is another step toward anthropomorphism.
+I have come recently to a comprehension of God as a generative genius and a disordering and ordering principle.
+(Think of galaxies crashing together and the mysterious underworld of quantum mechanics.)
+I say of God, “which” and not “Who or He nor She,” because these gender terms describe this cosmic genius anthropomorphically.
+In my opinion, to assign gender to God is way too much description of that which is ultimately most mysterious.
+As to God qua providential or propitious, I doubt.

 Not necessarily.
-What I would say is that any prayerful request for beneficence is essentially a positive and healthy behavioral adaptation within the human mind.
-Believing and going to the trouble of asking God for a helpful intervention is actually a human mentally proactive and healing force.
+What I would say is that any prayerful request for beneficence is essentially a positive and healthy behavioral adaptation of coping with contingency within the human psyche.
+Believing and going to the trouble of asking God for a helpful intervention is actually a mentally proactive and healing force.
 Even if no appreciable result occurs, the praying is surely healthier than a state of disheartenment.

 A positive outcome may be the result of a combination of the laws of chance, and/or the power of intentionality or positive affirmation within the supplicant.
-This has been called the “law of attraction”—a hyper-natural (not a supernatural phenomenon).
+This has been called the “law of attraction”—a hypernatural (not supernatural phenomenon).
 As Caesar said, “If I could pray to move, prayers would move me.”
+(Shakespeare, Julius Caesar)

 In any case, “It is better to light a candle than to curse the darkness,” says the sanguine Confucius.

-It may, therefore, be that praying is actually praying to one’s self, and that when the request manifests, it is we who have answered our own prayer.
+It may, therefore, be that praying is actually praying to oneself; and that when the request manifests, it is we who have orchestrated the answer in some mysterious way.
 Miracles do happen somehow.

-I accept that my screed so far is gloomy—God as neutral, without personality, maybe coolly observant—a Platonic designer.
+I accept that my screed so far is gloomy—God as neutral, without personality, maybe coolly observant, a detached designer.

-Now as I proceed I notice I may be working myself back to what I once accepted—God as approachable, concerned, attentive, caring, loving, “who” answers prayers (ok, we’re back to a person, a Big Person)—though God is baffling.
-I mean—what?
-God passes over the chosen, but scourges the first born of the Egyptian.
+Now as I proceed, I may be working myself back to what I once accepted—God as approachable, concerned, attentive, caring, loving, “who” answers prayers (ok, we’re back to a person, a Big Person)—though God is baffling.
+For example, God passes over the chosen but kills the first born of the Egyptians.
 “Traditionally the name Passover is believed to have originated with God ‘passing over’ the homes of the Jews when he was killing the firstborn sons of Egypt.”
-[The Enigmatic Origins of the Words of the Passover Seder / Elon Gilad]
+Elon Gilad, The Enigmatic Origins of the Words of the Passover Seder.

 “The sages queried the frequency of G‑d referring to Himself with the personal pronoun, and explained that G‑d was promising to do it all Himself:

 “‘I’ll rescue them, and not send an angel.
 I, and not a seraph.
 I, and not a messenger.
-I’ll do it all Myself.’ ” [Why G‑d Didn’t Delegate By Elisha Greenbaum]
+I’ll do it all Myself.’ ” Elisha Greenbaum, Why G‑d Didn’t Delegate